Birdrock/client-javascript/docs/BatchvApi.md

   'pretty': "pretty_example", // String | If 'true', then the output is pretty printed.
   'fieldSelector': "fieldSelector_example", // String | A selector to restrict the list of returned objects by their fields.
 Defaults to everything.
   'labelSelector': "labelSelector_example", // String | A selector to restrict the list of returned objects by their labels.
 Defaults to everything.
   'resourceVersion': "resourceVersion_example", // String | When specified with a watch call, shows changes that occur after that particular version of a resource.
 Defaults to changes from the beginning of history.
-When specified for list: - if unset, then the result is returned from remote storage based on quorum-read flag; - if it's 0, then we simply return what we currently have in cache, no guarantee; - if set to non zero, then the result is at least as fresh as given rv.
   'timeoutSeconds': 56, // Integer | Timeout for the list/watch call.
   'watch': true // Boolean | Watch for changes to the described resources and return them as a stream of add, update, and remove notifications.
 Specify resourceVersion.
 };